IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 if_fcslen:
 : The if_fcslen
-  option is an 8-bit unsigned integer value that specifies the length of the Frame Check Sequence (in bits) for this interface.
+  option is an 8-bit unsigned integer that specifies the length of the Frame Check Sequence (in bits) for this interface.
   For link layers whose FCS length can change during time, the Enhanced Packet Block epb_flags Option can be used in each